adaapp/testing-dec2021-team1/README.md

 ## UI Design

-To decide upon the most appropriate design we will be using A/B testing.
-This is a method where two versions of the webpage are taken to compare against one another and then determine which one performs better and has a more appropriate design for our converter in this case.
-We will do this through the google form, we created above.

 Below are the designs that have been collated and placed in the google form.
 The most popular will be the nearest to the final design; feedback will be taken to improve our webpage to be the most functional, beneficial and appropriate design.